-U.S. Ambassador to the French Republic and Principality of Monaco
+U.S. Ambassador to the French Republic and to the Principality of Monaco

-Jamie D. McCourt, of Florida, was confirmed by the Senate and sworn in on November 2, 2017, as the U.S. Ambassador to the French Republic and Principality of Monaco.
+Ambassador Denise Campbell Bauer, of California, was sworn in as U.S. Ambassador to the French Republic and the Principality of Monaco on December 23, 2021.

 Denise Campbell Bauer is an experienced diplomat, non-profit leader, and advocate for women’s voices in politics and policy.
 She served as the United States Ambassador to the Kingdom of Belgium from August 2013 until January 2017, where she led one of the largest embassies in Europe and earned a reputation for her collaborative leadership style, high ethics standards, and crisis management skills.
 In that role, she focused on building transatlantic security partnerships and expanding international trade.